 PB&J Shortbread Bars

 Talk about nostalgia.
 These cookie bars take me back to brown-bag school lunches of peanut butter and jelly sandwiches.
 And if you’re like me and love this simple sandwich, you’ll go nuts for these yummy bars!
-The shortbread crust and crumble is much like the white bread, stuffed with peanut butter and the jam flavor of your choice (I used raspberry) swirled together.
+The shortbread crust and crumble are much like the white bread, stuffed with peanut butter and the jam flavor of your choice (I used raspberry) swirled together.

 They come together SO quickly too!
 The crust and topping are made from the same mixture.
 You'll essentially make your shortbread dough, press half of it into the pan, and bake.
 Then you'll top it with the PB&J, mix oats into the remaining dough and crumble it on top, then finish baking!
 You'll be snacking on these delicious PB&J shortbread bars in no time!